-The urgent nature of this emergency calls for putting temporary measures into place, directly on the street.
-This accelerated approach allows the city to respond quickly to protect public health and support economic recovery while we work with the community to evaluate and make adjustments to the temporary transit lanes in real time.
+The urgent nature of this emergency called for putting temporary measures into place, directly on the street.
+This accelerated approach allowed the city to respond quickly to protect public health and support economic recovery while we worked with the community to evaluate and make adjustments to the temporary transit lanes in real time.
 Areas of evaluation included, but were not limited to:

 - Health and safety benefits

 - Neighborhood impacts and equity

 - Transit performance

 Community-based organizations, stakeholders and neighbors were involved in shaping the framework and process for evaluating and adjusting the emergency transit lanes in real time.
 Both qualitative and quantitative data were collected after implementation and continue to inform as-needed changes to the transit lanes.